MicrosoftDocs/powerapps-docs/powerapps-docs/teams/profile-plus-architecture.md

 Editing or updating the details of the current user to change or update the projects/expertise, goals and interests in **galOpenPositions** , **colOldProjects , colOldExpertise.**

--   Updating the intro text, intro video url and linkedin url will be updated to person positons entity.
+-   Updating the intro text, intro video url and linked url will be updated to person positions entity.

-    -   Updating the Goals, Interests which are going to updated in the person positions entity.
+    -   Updating the Goals, Interests that are going to be updated in the person positions entity.

 #### View Open Position